Skip to content

 omniloginSetVariable('words', words);

-With the 12-word array, I use another JavaScript Code node to map the word order to variables:
+With the 12-word array, you use another JavaScript Code node to map the word order to variables:

 js